What Is It Called When You Bake a Cheesecake in Water? Unlock the Secret to Perfectly Creamy Desserts

 Definition and Purpose

-The water bath not only helps the cheesecake bake at a consistent temperature but also keeps the surface smooth and free from cracks.
-It’s a crucial step if you want to achieve the kind of creamy texture and perfect finish that cheesecake lovers rave about.
+The water bath helps the cheesecake bake at a consistent temperature and keeps the surface smooth and free from cracks.
+Achieving the creamy texture and perfect finish cheesecake lovers rave about is crucial.

 Historical Use of Water Baths in Baking